Explore and manage Azure SQL resources with Azure Resource Explorer

 Connect to Azure

-After installing the SQL preview plugin, an Azure icon appears in the left menu bar.
+After installing the SQL plugin, an Azure icon appears in the left menu bar.
 Click the icon to open Azure Resource Explorer.
 If you don't see the Azure icon, right click the left menu bar, and select Azure Resource Explorer.

 Add an Azure account